Find Help in Your State or Territory

 If you have a disability and are experiencing abuse, neglect or discrimination, are experiencing a legal problem or are having difficulty obtaining disability services, call your state’s P&A.

-Disability Law Center of Alaska
+Disability Law Center of Massachusetts

 Help us fight for the rights of people with disabilities